Black History Month

-ASALH will hold innovative virtual programming in February, celebrating the 2026 Black History Theme: A Century of Black History Commemorations
+ASALH will hold programming in February, celebrating the 2026 Black History Theme: A Century of Black History Commemorations

-This year’s festival will celebrate the theme of A Century of Black History Commemorations, STARTING FEBRUARY 1st, 2026.
+This year’s Black History Month will celebrate the theme of A Century of Black History Commemorations, STARTING FEBRUARY 1st, 2026.

-In 1925, when Dr. Carter G. Woodson planned the inaugural week-long observance of Black history, he could have hardly anticipated the imprint he would leave on the world.
-From Negro History Week to Black History Month, ASALH has carried forth the tradition and the observances have become part of the wolf and warp of American culture and increasingly the global community.
-For its 100th theme, the Founders of Black History Month urges us to explore the impact and meaning of Black history and life commemorations in transforming the status of Black peoples in the modern world.
+In 1925, when Dr. Carter G. Woodson planned the inaugural week-long observance of Black history, he could hardly have anticipated the imprint he would leave on the world.
+From Negro History Week to Black History Month, ASALH has carried forth the tradition, and the observances have become part of the warp and woof of American culture and increasingly the global community.
+For our 100th theme, the founders of Black History Month urge us to explore the impact and meaning of Black history and life commemorations in transforming the status of Black peoples in the modern world.

 STAY CONNECTED

-Stay up to date on upcoming Black History Month Festival events
+Stay up to date on upcoming Black History Month events

 (Live - Current) Black History Month Virtual Festival Sign Up